mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

   * Word filters : provide a list of words or sentences that are denied
   * Grounding : Check response accuracy based on your entreprise data (RAG)

+* Try to test multiple model to consider the best one
+* Keep a human in the loop / Generative AI-assisted reviews
+* Prompting / RAG (RAG against hallucinations) / Model parameters

 # GenAI Organization Overview